pagkly/Zed/Investopedia4/Hiccup Definition.md

 -   A hiccup refers to a temporary disruption that should not be considered symptomatic of something more permanently negative.
 -   A hiccup for a business can be caused by over- or under-estimating the costs or demand for a product or service, or missteps made in marketing efforts.
--   While a hiccup is defined as an aberration, investors and analysts often will not know if a downturn is merely a hiccup or a more serious reversal until some time has passed.
+-   While a hiccup is defined as an aberration, investors and analysts often [[Will|will]] not know if a downturn is merely a hiccup or a more serious [[Reversal|reversal]] until some time has passed.

 ## Understanding Hiccups